ehda-dolatabadi/BINF7700_Capstone/scripts/seurat/README.md

 ### R Packages

 - Seurat (tested with v5.3.1)
-- ggplot2
-- dplyr
-- future (for parallelization)
+- future (v1.68.0, for parallelization)
-- SingleCellExperiment
-- scDblFinder (for doublet detection)
+- scDblFinder (v1.23.4, for doublet detection)Future (for parallelization)

 ### Input Data